Rewilding Raves

 If you or your neighbours have spotted something unusual like a Hedgehog, House Sparrow or a Pipistrelle Bat, why not get together and work on how to welcome back those species on a regular basis?

 Make a ‘Hedgehog Highway’ by encouraging neighbours to leave holes in their fences.
-This allows hedgehogs and other wildlife such as Frogs to venture further into our borough.
+This allows hedgehogs and other wildlife such as Frogs to venture further to find food and new homes.

 Bats, House Sparrows and other winged critters don’t need a hole in your fence, but you can encourage them by growing hedgerows, trees and insect-friendly flowers.

 Just because you are at work all day doesn’t mean you have to miss the party.
-You can make work more wild by taking inspiration from ideas in the Wild Houseparty and Wild Streetparty sections.
+You can make work wilder by improving any office green spaces or using your volunteer days to help us green the borough.

 As a business, try our following tips.